AP Source: Wentz needs time to think about future in Philly - WHIZ News

-PHILADELPHIA (AP) — Carson Wentz needs time away to think about his future with the Philadelphia Eagles and is hopeful it won’t end in a divorce, a person familiar with the situation told The Associated Press on Tuesday.
+PHILADELPHIA (AP) — Carson Wentz needs time away to think about his future with the Philadelphia Eagles and there’s hope his relationship with the team won’t end in a divorce, a person familiar with the situation told The Associated Press on Tuesday.

 Wentz was benched for the final four games of the worst season of his five-year career and was inactive Sunday in a loss to Washington.
 He hasn’t spoken to reporters since Dec.
 6.